We are coordinating with the Village of Shungopavi staff to establish a community library.

 Children are naturally mimics, and if they see their mom or dad often enjoying a good book, or learning, for instance, how to make a solar heater, it is more likely they will see reading as a valuable as well as fun activity.

-We have shipped the first sets of shelves to the village.
+We shipped the first sets of shelves to the village.

-Lainie Hoglan, our honorary Librarian, who is a former teacher dedicated to childhood literacy–has been ordering and collecting children’s fiction books for several weeks now.
+Lainie Hoglan, our honorary Librarian, who is a former teacher dedicated to childhood literacy–has been ordering and collecting children’s fiction books for several months now.
 She has set up a color coding system to make it easier to sort and find the kids books in the new library and is advising us on shelf labeling and supplies.
-Lainie will organize and shelve the books for Shungopavi Village.

 Robert Harrison, a volunteer who is a web design and graphics specialist, is setting up a website with book inventory and check out system for the community to use.
 He is also donating a lap top for the Shungopavi Village office to use to check out the books.
 Rob designed this logo.